-Watch ex-army explorer Bruce Parry intergrate with the most vastly different cultures available on the earth, as he lives with remote tribes and learns about their way of life.
-The way Parry is able to build rapport, respect and even effection from the tribal people is incredible.
+Watch ex-army explorer Bruce Parry integrate with the most vastly different cultures available on the earth, as he lives with remote tribes and learns about their way of life.
+The way Parry is able to build rapport, respect and even affection from the tribal people is incredible.
 These are must watch travel films.

 An emotional portrait of Tokyo and Japan from a westerns perspective.
-A great film with a brilliant soundtrack.
+A great film with a brilliant soundtrack and many poignant moments.
+Although a slightly awkward and strange friendship dominates the central roles, they are conveyed perfectly.
 Directed by Sophie Coppola, this film stars the great Bill Murray and Scarlet Johansson.

 Ex-army man and British long-distance walker, Levison Wood attempt to find the river Nile’s source and walk it’s whole 7000km length to the sea, through 40 plus degree heat.
 This is a powerful and personal endurance expedition, excellently filmed and with some incredibly poignant moments.

 More Films: This isn’t our only list of travel films, you know.
 Head over to our list of the Best Spanish Language Films to help you brush up on your travellers lingo.
 Also, take a look at our Best European Films list for movies to watch before travelling the continent.

 A Classic and the greatest travel film of a generation, as Leo DiCaprio’s character goes off to backpack Asia and happens across the perhaps finest beach in the world.
 The story was the first international acclaim that former backpacker and writer, Alex Garland, had and was directed by the incredible Danny Boyle.